handy1928/mpv/README.md

 * Download the latest 64bit (or 64bit-v3 for newer CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder of your choice (mine is called mpv).
 This is now your mpv folder and can be placed wherever you want.
 * Run `mpv-install.bat`, which is located in the `installer` folder (see below), with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
-* Download and extract the `portable_config` folder from this repo to the mpv folder you just made.
+* Download and extract the [GitHub ZIP](https://github.com/handy1928/mpv-config/archive/refs/heads/main.zip) into a folder called `portable_config` inside the mpv folder you just made.
 * **Adjust any settings in [mpv.conf](https://github.com/handy1928/mpv/blob/main/portable_config/mpv.conf) to fit your system, use the [manual](https://mpv.io/manual/master/) to find out what different options do or open an issue if you need any help.**
 * You are good to go.
 Go watch some videos!

-After following the steps above, your mpv folder should have the following structure (not complete):
+After following the steps above, your mpv folder should have the following structure:

 ## File Structure (on Windows)